damolinx/vscode-bookmarks/README.md

 ## Navigation

+Clicking a bookmark in the **Bookmarks** view opens its target editor and selects the target range.
+For multi-line bookmarks the default *start-to-start* selection made ranges look like they were missing the last line and made single-line bookmarks harder to spot, so the default selection mode is now *full-line*.
+You can change this behavior in the **Bookmarks: Selection Mode** setting.

 ### Commands

 There are two commands, **Bookmarks: Go to Next in Current Editor** and **Bookmarks: Go to Previous in Current Editor**, that can be used to jump between bookmarks set in the current editor.